Reincarnation: Judaism

-The belief in reincarnation developed among Jewish mystics in the medieval world, among whom differing explanations were given of the afterlife, although with a universal belief in an immortal soul.
+The belief in reincarnation developed among some Jewish mystics in the medieval world.
+They offered varying explanations were given of the afterlife, although each maintained a universal belief in an immortal soul.
 It was explicitly rejected by Saadiah Gaon.
 Today, reincarnation is an esoteric belief within many streams of modern Judaism.
 Kabbalah teaches a belief in gilgul, transmigration of souls, and hence the belief in reincarnation is universal in Hasidic Judaism, which regards the Kabbalah as sacred and authoritative, and is also sometimes held as an esoteric belief within other strains of Orthodox Judaism.
 In Judaism, the Zohar, first published in the 13th century, discusses reincarnation at length, especially in the Torah portion "Balak."
 The most comprehensive kabbalistic work on reincarnation, Shaar HaGilgulim, was written by Chaim Vital, based on the teachings of his mentor, the 16th-century kabbalist Isaac Luria, who was said to know the past lives of each person through his semi-prophetic abilities.
 The 18th-century Lithuanian master scholar and kabbalist, Elijah of Vilna, known as the Vilna Gaon, authored a commentary on the biblical Book of Jonah as an allegory of reincarnation.

 The practice of conversion to Judaism is sometimes understood within Orthodox Judaism in terms of reincarnation.
 According to this school of thought in Judaism, when non-Jews are drawn to Judaism, it is because they had been Jews in a former life.
 Such souls may "wander among nations" through multiple lives, until they find their way back to Judaism, including through finding themselves born in a gentile family with a "lost" Jewish ancestor.

 There is an extensive literature of Jewish folk and traditional stories that refer to reincarnation.

 Christianity

-Christianity historically and almost universally rejects reincarnation, while a minority of groups believe that it has occurred.

 Reincarnationism or biblical reincarnation is the belief that certain people are or can be reincarnations of biblical figures, such as Jesus Christ and the Virgin Mary.
 Some Christians believe that certain New Testament figures are reincarnations of Old Testament figures.
 For example, John the Baptist is believed by some to be a reincarnation of the prophet Elijah, and a few take this further by suggesting Jesus was the reincarnation of Elijah's disciple Elisha.
 Other Christians believe the Second Coming of Jesus would be fulfilled by reincarnation.
 Sun Myung Moon, the founder of the Unification Church, considered himself to be the fulfillment of Jesus' return.

 The Catholic Church does not believe in reincarnation, which it regards as incompatible with death.
 Nonetheless, the leaders of certain sects in the church have taught that there are reincarnations of Mary – for example, Marie-Paule Giguère of the Army of Mary and Maria Franciszka of the former Mariavites.
 The Congregation for the Doctrine of the Faith excommunicated the Army of Mary for teaching heresy, including reincarnationism.